We've set up fruit and vegetable gardens in two Ugandan Primary Schools to decrease malnourishment and teach agriculture practises.

-Due to the lack of resilience the population has in coping with climatic variations, One Village's planned interventions aim to provide households with knowledge and resources to help them overcome factors that are hampering their farming productivity.
+Due to the lack of resilience the population has in coping with climatic variations, One Village's planned interventions aimed to provide households with knowledge and resources to help them overcome factors that were hampering their farming productivity.

 Namwendwa Primary School:

-The plot has been expanded this year to an area of 5 acres.
-Most of this space is dedicated to growing maize and the rest to cassava, potatoes, bananas and pineapples.
-A small amount of beans and dodo (spinach) is also grown.
-The pineapple plantation has had two successful harvests and are currently being replanted .
-From these crops, the students receive maize porridge around four days a week and on the other day receive either potatoes or cassava with some beans and dodo.
+The majority of the agriculture program at Namwendwa was dedicated to growing maize and the rest to cassava, potatoes, bananas and pineapples.
+From these crops, the students would receive maize porridge around four days a week and on the other day receive either potatoes or cassava with some beans and dodo.